moderndatacompany/dataos.info/docs/products/data_product/recipes/ci_cd.md

 ### **6. Deploy the pipeline**

-Deploy the pipeline by following the below steps.

 a.
 Open the terminal of your repository, and add the changes by applying the following command.